cwoffenden/panacdc/README.md

 Panasonic CX-DP60 Emulator
 ==========================

-The project emulates a Panasonic CX-DP60 CD Changer (CDC), allowing early 1990s car radios to use the CD inputs as an auxilary.
+The project is a combination of hardware and software to emulate a Panasonic CX-DP60 CD Changer (CDC), allowing early 1990s car radios to use the CD inputs as an auxilary.
 Tested with a Panasonic CQ-LR2450A (from an MG RV8) but should work with others from the same era.

 ![Finished unit](https://raw.githubusercontent.com/cwoffenden/panacdc/master/doc/radio.jpeg)